Contribution Guidelines

 Traditional regular expression engines use backtracking to solve some additional problems, such as finding a string that is preceded or followed by another string.
 While this functionality can certainly come in handy and has its place in certain applications, it can also lead to performance issues and, in uncontrolled environments, open up possibilities for attacks (the term “ReDoS” is often used to describe an attack that exhausts process or system resources due to excessive backtracking).

-The OWASP Core Rule Set tries to be compatible with non-backtracking regular expression engines, such as RE2, because:
+OWASP CRS tries to be compatible with non-backtracking regular expression engines, such as RE2, because:

 • Non-backtracking engines are less vulnerable to ReDoS attacks.